-Section 4: Merger Support Grants
+4. Merger Support Grants

 Under current law, a voluntarily-merged school district that included a forming district that received a small schools support grant (SSG) prior to the merger shall receive a merger support grant (MSG) equal to the SSG grant received by the forming district two years prior to the merger.
 Unlike the SSG, the MSG does not vary annually with changes in enrollment.
-Section 2 of this bill would extend this provision to school districts that were not required to merge or were merged as of FY2021 by the State Board of Education.
+Section 2 of this bill would extend this provision to school districts that were merged as of FY21 under the State Board of Education's Act 46 final order.